datafix-com/dfx-tu-datainsights/README.md

 # 2022-05-
 * approach this as a RFP
 * * engagement discussions should start mid-June
+* * * stress this should have a TrainingWheels scope as a way of establishing initial Trust
 * frequent edits will ensure proper PRs are evenetually used to refactor the branches that resulted from the Master>Main conversion(s)

 # Tp: